afnanenayet/personal_blog_old/_posts/2017-07-27-a-primer-on-pointers.md

 So what exactly is a pointer?

 A pointer is an operator in C that lets you "point" to a particular location in memory.
-This is a powerful construct that lets you directly manipulate memory, and pass references to the same location in memory to multiple functions, so you can directly modify variables in other functions, or just avoid unecessarily making a copy of a parameter to save memory.
+With a pointer, you can directly manipulate memory and pass references to the same location in memory to multiple functions, to directly modify variables in other functions, or just avoid unecessarily making a copy of a parameter to save memory.

-Let's pretend we have an array of integers
+To illustrate this, let's pretend we have an array of integers:

 ```c
 int arr[] = {0, 1, 2, 3, 4};